 How do you find out if your kid's New York City school is closed, because of the snow?
-While NYC public schools rarely close, private schools and nursery schools close frequently and it's important to know whether your child's school will be open before you head out the door.
+While NYC public schools close infrequently, private schools and nursery schools close more often and it's important to know whether your child's school will be open before you head out the door.
 Note: NYC often doesn't make the call until the last minute.
 (Calling might not work if the administrators stayed home, although texting a day care provider might work in a pinch!)

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Email Notifications: The NYC Department of Education lets you sign up for emails that will notify you of important school news, including snow closures.
 The last time my kids had a snow day, I was notified by email before I woke up.
 Keep in mind that often the DOE doesn't make a call on school closings until 6am that morning.

 Social Media: You can also follow the DOE on Facebook or Twitter and visit the DOE website for the latest weather-related scheduling changes.
 Most schools now have their own websites and social media accounts, so be sure to follow those, too.